jlogan03/flaw/flaw/README.md

 // First, choose a cutoff frequency as a fraction of sampling frequency let cutoff_ratio = 1e-3;

-// Initialize a filter, interpolating coefficients to that cutoff ratio. let mut filter = flaw::butter2(cutoff_ratio).unwrap();  // Errors if extrapolating
+// Construct a filter, interpolating coefficients to that cutoff ratio.
+// Initializes internal state to zero by default. let mut filter = flaw::butter2(cutoff_ratio).unwrap();  // Errors if extrapolating

+// Initialize the internal state of the filter
+// to match the steady-state associated with some input value. let initial_steady_measurement = 1.57;  // Some number filter.initialize(initial_steady_measurement);

 // Update the filter with a new raw measurement let measurement = 0.3145; // Some number